-Fresh and balanced, Grgich Hills produces distinctive wines and its 2016 Chardonnay is just that at an accessible price.
-A creamy and flavourful medium-bodied wine, it’s full and well-rounded with plenty of intense, fruity notes.
-It’s produced using biodynamically grown grapes and is beautifully structured with pear, apple, pineapple, peach and honey flavours.
+Fresh and balanced, Grgich Hills produces distinctive wines, and its 2016 Chardonnay is just that at an accessible price.
+A creamy and flavorful medium-bodied wine, it’s full and well-rounded with plenty of intense, fruity notes.
+It’s produced using biodynamically grown grapes and is beautifully structured with pear, apple, pineapple, peach, and honey flavors.

 The 2016 is one to open now, with a crisp acidity that’s balanced through from the first sip to the last.
 Aged in stainless steel barrels, it’s a classic vintage Chardonnay that’s known for being one of the best and relatively easy to get hold of.
 Enjoy each of its tropical layers to really get a feel for the structure that makes up this bottle.

 Screaming Eagle is a name you’ll hear again and again when talking about high-quality wine and takes the top spot for producing premium quality Cabernet Sauvignon.
 It’s an incredibly full-bodied wine, boasting a dark red color with an entire bouquet of flavors.
 It’s produced on a limited basis, with the brand only selling between 400 and 600 cases of the wine each year.
 But if you can get hold of a bottle, it’s worth holding onto.

 This opulent wine is a vintage worth talking about, with a range of firm, deep and rich flavors like spring flowers, graphite, creme de cassis, kirsch, and licorice.
 It’s aged in 65 percent new French oak barrels for almost two years before being bottled and sold and is one of the finest on the market.